stoyky/stoyky.github.io/content/blog/z2a_custom_sample/index.md

 After finding out that a sequel existed for the Zero2Hero malware analysis course, I was hooked and wanted to learn more about advanced techniques such as injection, crypto algorithms in malware, writing config extractors, and emulating C2 protocols.
 Luckily the follow-up course Zero2Automated provides all this content and more.

 Halfway during the course, a custom sample is provided for analysis.
 In this blogpost I will show how I analyzed this sample.
-I mainly used x64dbg, Ghidra for this analysis.
+I mainly used x64dbg and Ghidra for this analysis by syncing imagebases, and occasionally PEstudio and PE-bear for static analysis or fixing memory dumps.

 ## The Cruloader sample